BV-BRC/genome_report/README.md

 ## Dev Notes

 [Handlebars](https://github.com/wycats/handlebars.js/) is used for templating (`templates/gr-template.html).
-A full list of helps is available here: [handlebars-helpers](https://github.com/helpers/handlebars-helpers)
+A full list of helpers is available here: [handlebars-helpers](https://github.com/helpers/handlebars-helpers)